kevinoh45TuD/pp1_zoo_website/README.md

 - [Screenshot of wave for 404.html](/doc-media/doc-test-images/wave-404.png)
 - [Link to WAVE 404](https://wave.webaim.org/report#/https://kevinoh45tud.github.io/pp1_zoo_website/404.html)

+The WAVE test initially present an error.
+The error was due to the method the nav-toggle was created.
+This issue was fixed and a link to this can be found in the credits.
+No errors are currently present with the WAVE test for each page.

 ### Manual Testing

 The website was tested on various devices using a different browser for each device.